ajay-dhangar/Resume-in-md/README.md

   <main>
     <section id="about">
       <h2>About</h2>
-      <p>I am a software engineer with 3 years of experience in web development.
-I specialize in front-end development using HTML, CSS, and JavaScript.</p>
+      <p> Hi, I'm Ajay!
+I am a full stack web developer with experience in React,
+        Node.js, and SQL.
+I am passionate about creating clean, efficient code and building intuitive user interfaces.
+When I'm not coding, you can find me hiking or playing video games.</p>
     </section>

     <section id="experience">